JesseAldridge/toothbrush/readme.txt

 t

 Just start typing to search your notes.
-When you're done searching, hit return to swith to COMMAND mode.
+When you're done searching, hit return to switch to COMMAND mode.
 From COMMAND mode you can enter any of the following commands:
   0-9  open the corresponding file a    open all matching files